 Buying electricity on credit through Okoa Stima is the most expensive mobile lending in Kenya.
 The mobile-based electricity loan, known as Okoa Stima, attracts a monthly interest of 43.4 percent, making it the most expensive, while Equity Bank’s Equitel is the least costly at 2.1 percent per month.

-Trends in Lending have Changed
+Trends in Lending Have Changed

-The appetite for digital loans has led tens of unregulated digital lenders to invade Kenya’s credit market in response to a rise in demand for quick loans and the freeze in commercial bank lending to individuals and small business that followed the 2016 capping of interest rates.
+The appetite for digital loans has led tens of unregulated digital lenders to invade Kenya’s credit market in response to a rise in demand for quick loans and the freeze in commercial bank lending to individuals and small businesses that followed the 2016 capping of interest rates.
 From having had little or no access to credit, many Kenyans now find they can get loans in minutes through their cell phones.

 However, it’s not all roses as this mobile lending frenzy is quickly turning into a nightmare for many.
-Many of the digital lenders extending credit to the banked and unbanked alike are burdening borrowers with high interest rates as the banking regulator races to keep up.
-The risks associated with unsecured digital lending push lenders to reduce their risk exposure by charging fees and interest rates that are relatively high as compared to conventional loan products.
+Many of the digital lenders extending credit to the banked and unbanked alike are burdening borrowers with high-interest rates as the banking regulator races to keep up.
+The risks associated with unsecured digital lending push lenders to reduce their risk exposure by charging fees and interest rates that are relatively high compared to conventional loan products.

 Digital Lenders and Regulation

 Market leader M-Shwari, Kenya’s first savings and loans product introduced by Safaricom and Commercial Bank of Africa in 2012, charges a facilitation fee of 7.5 percent on credit regardless of its duration.
 Calculated annually this translates to 91 percent.
 But the Okoa Stima product when calculated annually pushes the cost of the electricity loan to a crazy 521 percent.
-Under Okoa Stima facility, electricity consumers get credit of between Sh100 and Sh2,000 to settle power bills.
+Under the Okoa Stima facility, electricity consumers get a credit of between Sh100 and Sh2,000 to settle power bills.
 Defaulters are charged a penalty of 10 percent on the advance.
 The loan should be repaid within a week.

 Tala and Branch, other top players in the mobile digital lending market, offer interest rates of 12.7 percent and 7.6 percent respectively for loans borrowed over one month.
 The Tala loan equates to 153 percent over a year.